PacktPublishing/hands-on-music-generation-with-magenta/README.md

 - [**Magenta HEAD (master)** (in the `magenta-master` branch)](https://github.com/PacktPublishing/hands-on-music-generation-with-magenta/tree/magenta-master) - We also provide the code for newer versions of Magenta, we try to keep the code up-to-date when new (breaking) versions of Magenta are released.
     - [**Magenta v2.0.1** (the `magenta-v2.0.1` tag)](https://github.com/PacktPublishing/hands-on-music-generation-with-magenta/releases/tag/magenta-v2.0.1) - Corresponds to [Magenta 2.0.1](https://github.com/magenta/magenta/releases/tag/2.0.1), should work with all 2.0.x versions (depends on Tensorflow 2.2.0)
     - [**Magenta v2.1.2** (the `magenta-v2.1.2` tag)](https://github.com/PacktPublishing/hands-on-music-generation-with-magenta/releases/tag/magenta-v2.1.2) - Corresponds to [Magenta v2.1.2](https://github.com/magenta/magenta/releases/tag/v2.1.2), should work with all 2.1.x versions (depends on Tensorflow 2.3.1)

+## Python Compatibility

+We've only tested Magenta using Python 3.6 as interpreter.
+Magenta v2.x could work with more recent versions of Python but we didn't test them (see [Chapter01](Chapter01) for installation information).

+## Windows Compatibility

+Magenta 1.1.7 works on Windows, but there seems to be problems from Magenta 2.x onwards (see [#11](https://github.com/PacktPublishing/hands-on-music-generation-with-magenta/issues/11) for more details)